"

 • Identify the challenges staff of the facility encounter in the medicines management process.

-• Discuss potential roles and opportunities for pharmacists in the residential aged care context.
+• Discuss potential roles and responsibilities of pharmacists in the residential aged care context.

 Placement Structure